Main agreement Finance Norway - NITO

 3. The funds received are included in a fund that is entirely disposed of by NITO in accordance with the purpose set out in I(1).
 Expenses for employee representatives or representatives of the union representatives who participate in courses, conferences, etc. arranged jointly by NITO and Finance Norway are covered by the Fund's assets.

-4. The companies' grants are collected by Finance Norway based on the number of members in NITO in Finance Norway's member companies as of 1 January each year.
-The grant amount is transferred once every six months,
+4. The companies' grants are collected by Finance Norway based on the number of members of NITO in Finance Norway's member companies as of 1 January each year.
+The grant amount is transferred once every six months, the first time before 1 July to a special account managed by NITO.

-5. NITO is responsible for ensuring that the association's share of the fund is filled.
+5. NITO is responsible for ensuring that the union's share of the fund is filled.

 III Accounting

-1. At the end of each financial year, NITO prepares annual accounts that must be audited by a state-authorised or registered auditor.
+1. At the end of each financial year, NITO prepares annual accounts that are to be audited by a state-authorised or registered auditor.

 2. The accounts are sent to Finance Norway together with an itemised statement of the measures implemented during the year, including a statement of the number of participants and the duration of the individual courses/conferences.